 Summer Residency

-Undergraduates and recent graduates from any faculty work in multidisciplinary teams to develop innovative ideas and transform these into practical solutions for cultural organizations.
+Undergraduates and recent graduates from any faculty work in multidisciplinary teams to develop innovative ideas and transform these into practical solutions for organizations positioned around Montréal.

 What You Gain

-Learn innovation frameworks in a cultural industry context and expand your network with like-minded peers and industry leaders.
+Learn innovation frameworks in an inclusive communities context and expand your network with equally passionate peers and industry leaders.

-The residency will give you real-world experience working as part of a multidisciplinary team on different mandates coming from Montreal cultural institutions in the visual and performing arts.
+The residency will give you real-world experience working as part of a multidisciplinary team on different mandates coming from Montreal institutions with a mission of furthering inclusivity.

 Develop specific competencies in innovation and design thinking, social media, current trends in online content delivery, marketing and conversion strategies, and more.